abstractlyZach/reZIDE/README.md

 * terminal for compiling document into pdf
 * pdf viewer for viewing compiled pdf

+It usually takes at least 10 keystrokes to run a command (even with tab-completion and fuzzy-finding) and then another 5-15 keystrokes to resize the window so that it's as big or small as I want.
+Here's an example:

+### Spawning and resizing a single window
+* `super-enter` to open a terminal
+* [cdd](https://github.com/abstractlyZach/dotfiles/blob/master/shell_functions#L3-L13) to `cd` but with fuzzy-finding
+* type `rez` to get `~/workspace/abstractlyZach/reZIDE/` to show up as the first result
+* `enter`
+* `fd | entr make typecheck` to automatically run my typechecker whenever files change
+* `super-r` to enter "resize" mode
+* `left 5x` to make the window smaller

+And then I have to do that like 5 more times; that's too much work! 📅 I'm losing seconds of productivity every day just opening, commanding, and resizing windows!

 There were also a lot of consistent configurations that I wanted to use that just wouldn't work out of the box.
 I like splitting my monitor up with 25-50-25 or 20-60-20 ratios and that requires a lot of manual resizing.
 I could also set up elaborate rules in Sway and